greghorne/TFD/README.md

 Display the latest Tulsa Fire Department incident on a map.

-* Tech Stack: Leaflet, HTML, JS, CSS
+* Tech Stack: Leaflet & Javascript

 * Place index.html, tfd.js and tfd.css into the same folder and open index.html in a browser.